Ocean Explorer 60 Catamaran: A Luxury Sailing Experience

 Performance Under Sail and Power

 One of the most compelling aspects of the Ocean Explorer 60 is its dual-nature performance.
 Under sail, the generous sail plan – typically featuring a fully battened main, a self-tacking jib, and often a code zero or gennaker for light air – provides exhilarating speed.
 You’ll find her pointing well and making impressive speeds on all points of sail, thanks to efficient foils and a well-balanced rig.
 Owners frequently report comfortable daily runs in excess of 200 nautical miles, a testament to her blue-water pedigree.
+I recall a client once telling me they comfortably logged a 240-mile day effortlessly while cruising the Pacific, a feat many monohulls of similar length would struggle to achieve.

 Life Aboard: The Epitome of Marine Luxury and Comfort